PawanRajwar/GUI_Calculator/README.md

 - Located at the top right, allowing users to toggle dark mode.

 - Changes the colors of the entire interface, including the display, buttons, and background margins, for a cohesive look in both light and dark themes.

+### 4. Button Grid:
+- Each calculator function and operation is mapped to a button arranged in a grid.

+- Buttons are evenly spaced with appropriate padding to maintain a clean appearance.

+- Buttons dynamically change color based on the selected mode, ensuring consistent styling.